Richard Whiteley: Countdown

 In 1982, Yorkshire Television began to produce Countdown, copying a French quiz show format, Des chiffres et des lettres.
 Whiteley was chosen as host and continued with the show when Jeremy Isaacs brought it to Channel 4 as the first programme broadcast by the new station.
 Its first broadcast received over 3.5 million viewers, but the programme lost 3 million viewers for its second show.

 However, it gradually rebuilt its audience over the following weeks.
 It was as the host of Countdown that Whiteley became known to a wider audience in the United Kingdom outside the Yorkshire region.
 He was nicknamed "Twice Nightly Whiteley", in reference to the time when he would present the Calendar news programme and Countdown in the same evening, from 1982 to 1995.
 (In a self-deprecating joke, he often countered this with "Once Yearly, Nearly".)

 As the presenter of Countdown, Whiteley developed a reputation for wearing garish suits and ties, and it was common for Carol Vorderman to comment on this.
 Whiteley also told many anecdotes and puns, which were often met by groans from other presenters and audience members.
 He was granted the honorary title of "Mayor of Wetwang" in 1998 and was known for his amusement at the village's name.

 Countdown was not intended to be a long-lasting format.
 Still, it quickly became a durable programme for Channel 4, at its peak enjoying a sizeable afternoon audience of almost five million.
 At the time of Whiteley's death, it still regularly attracted over a million viewers.

-Whiteley had a cameo appearance role as himself, presenting Countdown, in the film About a Boy.
-From series 54, broadcast in 2005, the series champion has received the "Richard Whiteley Memorial Trophy" in his honour.
+From series 54, broadcast in 2005–06, the series champion has received the "Richard Whiteley Memorial Trophy" in his honour.
 Following his death, Whiteley was replaced by Des Lynam.